 Table of Contents

-It’s because these historic pennies are constructed of a bronze alloy that contains 95 per cent copper, a metal that has recently become rather precious.
+It’s because these historic pennies are constructed of a bronze alloy containing 95 percent copper, which has recently become rather precious.
 It’s come to the point where the copper content of the pre-1982 Lincoln penny is now worth more than the face value of the coins!

 How Much is a 1973 D Penny Worth?